Wilson scores 31 and Aces win 3rd WNBA title in 4 seasons, beating Mercury 97-86 for 4-game sweep

-PHOENIX (AP) — A'ja Wilson scored 31 points, Chelsea Gray and Jackie Young both added 18 and the Las Vegas Aces won their third WNBA championship in four seasons, beating the Phoenix Mercury 97-86 on Friday night for a four-game sweep of the Finals.
+Wilson had 31 points and nine rebounds while Gray and Jackie Young each scored 18 points.
+Five players scored in double figures.

 The Aces made quick work of the league's first best-of-seven Finals.
-It was another offensive onslaught from Las Vegas, which scored 54 points in the first half and averaged more than 90 points per game in the series.
+They scored 54 points in the first half and averaged more than 90 points per game in the series.

+Wilson came to the postgame press conference wearing giant ski goggles from a Champagne celebration in the locker room and carrying a pink tambourine, shaking it after answers she liked.

+“This is a symbol of the joyfulness we have right now,” Wilson said, grinning.
+“I'm just so grateful to be with this bunch — and that's not the alcohol talking.”

-Wilson — honored as the Finals MVP — was in the middle of the action once again even if she didn't have the best shooting night.
+Wilson — honored as the Finals MVP — led the way for the Aces despite a poor shooting night.
 The four-time regular-season MVP finished 7 of 21 from the field, but made 17 of 19 free throws.
 Gray made four 3-pointers, including two in the fourth quarter to help turn back a final rally by the Mercury.

 The Aces were presented the championship trophy by embattled WNBA commissioner Cathy Engelbert, who was greeted with boos from the sizable contingent of Las Vegas fans who made the trip to Phoenix.